Skip to main content

 What happened to Llama?
 Meta's Llama 4 Maverick and Scout score 18 and 24 respectively — significantly below the leaders.
 Llama 3.1 405B at 43 still outperforms both on BenchLM.ai.
 Llama's ecosystem advantages remain strong, but its benchmark performance has fallen behind.

 Which open source model is cheapest to run via API?
-DeepSeek Coder 2.0 at $0.27/$1.10 per million tokens is still one of the cheapest capable options, though its current overall score is 54.
-Kimi K2.5 at $0.50/$2.80 offers a higher overall score of 68 at still-affordable pricing.
+DeepSeek Coder 2.0 remains one of the cheapest capable options to self-host, though its current overall score is 54.
+Kimi K2.5 at $0.60/$3.00 offers a higher overall score of 68 at still-affordable pricing, though it is not an open-weight model.

 Benchmark data from BenchLM.ai.
 Prices per million tokens, current as of April 2026.